CMPL3X/AMD-pervasive-ai-dev-contest/Requirements/ReadMe.txt

 Before runnig the program, you have to download python and install the following libraries :

+For GUI install :
 python -m pip install pysimplegui
  -> Have to make an account
  -> First time, when running, will ask to login

-pip install opencv-python
+For Camera inputs and ai install : pip install opencv-python

-pip install pydub
-pip install ffmpeg-python
-pip install simpleaudio
-pip install PyAudio
-pip install ffpyplayer
+For sound install :
+import pygame